 - Broth: I use chicken broth or stock and a little water as the base of this soup.
 You can even make it with homemade turkey stock, if you’d like.

 - Rice: Long-grain white rice is what I typically use, but you can opt for a different kind (just be aware the cook time will be different).
+I recommend to use a high quality rice brand to prevent it from getting a mushy texture.

 How to Make Chicken and Rice Soup